Crushed (Ms. Marvel): Music

 The following songs were included in the episode: "Feel So Good" by Mase, "Goddess" by Krewella, Nervo, and Raja Kumari, "Come Around" by Timbaland and M.I.A., "Keep on Movin" by B. Stew, "Anthem" by Swet Shop Boys, "Sage" by Ritviz, "Attitude" by PayAttention, "Peechay Hutt" by Hassan Raheem, Justin Bibis, and Talal Qureshi, "Jalebi Baby" by Tesher, "Be My Baby" by the Ronettes, "Aye Khuda" by Aslam Afzal, Farhad B, Vimal K, and Atif Afzal, and "Husan" by Husan & Bhangra Knights.

 Marketing

 A QR code was included in the episode that allowed viewers to access a free digital copy of Ms. Marvel's debut solo series, Ms. Marvel (2014) #15, which was the first appearance of Kamran.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including AvengerCon Kamala Khan and Bruno Funko Pops, apparel, and accessories.

+Release

+"Crushed" was released on Disney+ on June 15, 2022.
+It was released in Pakistan as part of a special theatrical release through licenser HKC Entertainment, due to Disney+ not being available in the country at that time, on June 16, 2022 along with the first episode.
+The episode aired on ABC as part of The Wonderful World of Disney, along with the first and third episodes, on August 5, 2023.

 Reception

-Audience viewership

-According to streaming aggregator Reelgood, which looks at viewing figures on streaming services in the United States and United Kingdom, Ms. Marvel was the third most-watched series for the week ending June 18, 2022.
+Viewership

+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Ms. Marvel saw a 17% increase in demand after its second episode aired on June 15.
+The series ranked as the fifth most in-demand breakout show from June 11 to June 17, 2022, which is defined as the most in-demand series that have premiered in the past 100 days, up from ninth place last week, and had 20.1 times more demand than the average show in the U.S. during this period.
+The streaming aggregator Reelgood, which monitors real-time data from 5 million users in the U.S. for original and acquired streaming programs and movies across subscription video-on-demand (SVOD) and ad-supported video-on-demand (AVOD) services, reported that Ms. Marvel was the third most-watched series for the week ending June 18, 2022.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that Ms. Marvel was the fourth most-streamed original series for the week ending June 19, 2022.